Rabid Bat Confirmed in Richland County; One Person Exposed

 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. — The South Carolina Department of Health and Environmental Control (DHEC) confirmed that a bat found near Henderson Street and Hampton Street in Columbia, S.C., has tested positive for rabies.
+COLUMBIA, S.C. — The South Carolina Department of Health and Environmental Control (DHEC) confirmed that a bat found near Converse Street and Clemson Avenue near Crayton Middle School in Columbia, S.C., has tested positive for rabies.
 One person was exposed and has been referred to their healthcare provider.
 There are no reported pet exposures at this time.

-If you believe that you, someone you know, or your pets have come in contact with this bat or another animal that potentially has rabies, please call DHEC's Environmental Affairs Columbia office at (803) 896-0620 during normal business hours (8:30 a.m.-5:00 p.m., Monday-Friday) or after hours and on holidays at (888) 847-0902 (Select Option 2).
+If you believe that you, family members, or pets have come into contact with this bat or another animal that potentially has rabies, please call DHEC's Environmental Affairs Columbia office at (803) 896-0620 during normal business hours (8:30 a.m.-5:00 p.m., Monday-Friday) or the DHEC after hours service number at (888) 847-0902 (Select Option 2).

 It is important to keep pets up to date on their rabies vaccination, as this is one of the easiest and most effective ways to protect against the disease.
 This bat is the third animal in Richland County to test positive for rabies in 2021.
 There have been 28 cases of rabid animals statewide this year.
 Since 2002, South Carolina has averaged approximately 148 positive cases a year.
 In 2020, eight of the 168 confirmed rabies cases in South Carolina were in Richland County.